100+ Must-Know Marijuana Statistics and Facts (Infographic)

-From then on, more states have followed suit, and the passing of the Farm Bill is a positive sign even more states will join.
+More states have followed suit from then on, and the passing of the Farm Bill is a positive sign even more states will join.

 One species of cannabis has been made legal (industrial hemp), but we are still waiting for marijuana to be approved on the federal level.

-15. In 2018, California entered marijuana statistics as the state with the highest number of medical marijuana patients.
+13. California is the state with the highest number of medical marijuana patients — 2 million.

-915,845 Californian patients had their medical cards and were allowed to use marijuana for treating their state.
+2 million Californian patients, or 4.86% of California’s population, have their medical cards and are allowed to use marijuana for treating their state.

 Namely, cannabis businesses are paying extremely high taxes.
 If cannabis was treated as any other legal substance, there would no longer exist the justification for such actions.